 SHEBEKO/SHUTTERSTOCK

 Tomato sauce, tomato paste, ketchup—chances are that you eat plenty of cooked tomatoes.
 But if you don’t, now would be a good time to start.
 If you’re limiting yourself to fresh tomatoes, then you’re only getting about 4 percent of the powerful antioxidant lycopene that this veggielike fruit has to offer, according to research published in the International Journal of Food Sciences and Nutrition.
 That’s because raw tomatoes have thick cellular walls that make it difficult for our bodies to absorb lycopene.
-Once they’re cooked, however, the lycopene becomes much easier for our bodies to utilize, says Wendy Bazilian, RD, coauthor of Amazing Runners World Show.
+Once they’re cooked, however, the lycopene becomes much easier for our bodies to utilize, says Wendy Bazilian, RD, coauthor of breaks down its fibrous cells so that we can absorb more of the vitamins.

 Spinach